 “Dental implant maintenance is not difficult, but it is imperative.”

-This title should really read ‘dangers of poor oral hygiene’.
-Afterall, caring for your mouth and gums, as these are what hold your implants in place.
-Failure to properly care for the gums surrounding your implants can lead to a buildup of bacteria and, even worse, infection.
-This can then jeopardise the bone and tissues surrounding your implants, leading to loss of the implant altogether.
+Good oral hygiene involves caring for your mouth and gums, as these are what hold your implants in place.
+If you fail to do this, the gums surrounding the implants can develop a buildup of bacteria and, even worse, infection.
+Infection can jeopardise the bone tissue surrounding the implant, which can cause you to lose the implant altogether.

-- Listen to your dentist’s instructions – Most importantly, make sure you listen to your dentist’s advice on how to maintain your dental implants.
-Whether it’s avoiding certain foods during the healing process or following a specific cleaning routine, it goes without saying that this advice could maximise the durability of your implants!
+– Most importantly, listen to your dentist’s advice on how to maintain your dental implants.
+Whether it’s avoiding certain foods during the healing process or following a specific cleaning routine, your dentist’s advice is imperative if you want to keep your implants for as long as possible!

-At Aria Dental in Perth, our qualified implant dentists are committed to helping our patients maintain and improve their dental health.
-Whether you’re considering a dental implant procedure or looking to organise professional maintenance for your existing implants, our experienced dentists and leading Prosthodontist can help you find the solution you need to perfect that smile.
+At Aria Dental in Perth, our highly trained implant dentists can help you enjoy the best dental health.
+Whether you’re considering dental implants or needing advice on your existing implants, our experienced dentists and leading prosthodontist can help you.